sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 - `NODE_ENV`

-  Defines the application is run in production or development mode.
+  Defines whether the application is run in production or development mode.
 Use 'development' for development and 'production' for production.<br/>
   Use value: 'production'